CoderGeoff/OpenClosedPrincipleJava/README.md

 1. Clone the repository
 2. Open Eclipse
 3. Set the Eclipse workspace at the root directory of the repository
-4. Run the JUnit tests in siemens.plm.openclosed.opencloseddicegame
+4. Run the JUnit tests in siemens.plm.openclosed.dicegame.tests
 5. Have a look at the code.
 You will see the following classes

 In siemens.plm.openclosed.dicegame: